Skip to main content

 12. Digital literacy

 As more customer support teams transition to remote or hybrid work environments, digital literacy—or lack thereof—can no longer be ignored.
-Agents must adhere to remote work best practices to communicate effectively with colleagues and customers.
-Agents with digital literacy skills will also be capable of properly utilizing agent workspaces, tools, and additional resources.
+Digital literacy requires technical and cognitive skills to find, access, and respond to online-based queries.
+It also requires agents to adhere to remote work best practices.

-If an agent isn’t familiar with a specific database or software, that’s perfectly fine.
-However, they should have the cognitive ability to pick up evolving digital tools quickly and incorporate them into their workflow.
+Agents with digital literacy skills can effectively communicate with colleagues and customers and utilize agent workspaces, tools, and additional resources.
+It’s OK if agents are unfamiliar with a specific database or software, but they should have the cognitive ability to pick up evolving digital tools quickly and incorporate them into their workflow.

 13. Proactive mindset

 An employee’s proactive mindset and behavior are telltale signs of an agent’s customer support experience and level of engagement.
+With this skill, agents can successfully eliminate concerns and create a better CX.

 14. Problem-solving